 I’m Keith Bear, I live on Ft.
 Berthold Reservation

-I kind of started life as a Sioux boy and ended up being raised bi-culturally, Sioux Mandan with my mother and my relatives here, emphasizing the Mandan/Hidatsa part and then in first grade, shortly before first grade I was place in my first foster home and in 12 years of school I lived in fourteen non-Indian homes, not including the relatives I was spending time with during vacations and holidays and things like that back home here.
-So, cultural diversity, I got a first hand experience pretty much all my life.
+I kind of started life as a Sioux boy and ended up being raised bi-culturally, Sioux Mandan with my mother and my relatives here, emphasizing the Mandan/Hidatsa part, and then in first grade, shortly before first grade I was placed in my first foster home and in 12 years of school, I lived in fourteen non-Indian homes, not including the relatives I was spending time with during vacations and holidays and things like that back home here.
+So, cultural diversity, I got a first-hand experience pretty much all my life.

 I carried it for two years and I would show it off and finally I decided I wanted to change my life for my family, my kids, cause I knew I had a drinking problem or drug problem then and I wanted to change.

 I ended up in Flagstaff, Arizona and so I went up on a cinder cone behind our house and stayed up there for three days and three nights and brought myself down.

 The wind blew through the flute the first night and made a kind of real low tone.